tcr24/Advanced-Python-Calculator/README.md

 # Advanced Python Calculator

+Tristan Rubiano
+IS 218 Summer 2024

 ## Overview

-This project is an advanced Python-based calculator that I developed for my Software Engineering Graduate Course.
-It highlights important software development practices like writing clean, maintainable code, using design patterns, logging, configuring with environment variables, handling data with Pandas, and providing a command-line interface (REPL) for real-time user interaction.
+This project is an advanced Python-based calculator that I developed for my IS 218 Midterm.
+It highlights practices like writing clean, maintainable code, using design patterns, logging, configuring with environment variables, handling data with Pandas, and providing a command-line interface (REPL) for real-time user interaction.

 ## Features